BrentAIICT/MSSA-SCA/PowerShellTraining/PSADProject1.md

 -->
 # Create new users in Active Directory from a CSV file

+  > Make sure all of these functions get saved in your GitHub Repository

 ## Complete the following before starting this project

 - Logon to LON-CL1 as the ADATUM\Administrator